Update (19/03/2022): Bookings are open for our Public Stargazing nights.

 Absolutely!
 Even the littlies get a thrill from looking through a telescope.
 The presentations are aimed at a general audience but seem to keep the attention of most children with animation, sound and video.
 Just remember to keep an eye on them around expensive equipment.
 All Children under 18 must be accompanied by a parent / guardian.

-We never cancel a public night.
+We never cancel a public night due to the weather.
 Sounds strange, but it’s easier for us to attend and at least do the presentation than try and decide if we should cancel, then attempt to contact everyone.
 If it’s pouring rain you can still come along for the show and return for free on the following Public Night midway through the evening at 9pm.

 See you there!